-I can’t get over how easy it is to make this delicious one-pot meal.
-This is a very simple recipe with a relatively short list of main ingredients: dill, basmati rice, butter and lima beans or fava beans.
-Saffron adds a nice touch and a pop of color, but it isn’t absolutely necessary so if you don’t want to spend the big bucks then feel free to leave it out.
+This delicious one-pot meal is a very simple dish with a relatively short list of main ingredients: dill, basmati rice, butter and lima beans (or fava beans).
+Saffron adds great flavor and a pop of color, but it isn’t absolutely necessary so if you don’t want to spend the big bucks then feel free to leave it out.

-When it comes to Persian rice, most people are familiar with crispy tahdig rice but let me tell you now, this is not that type of Persian rice – though it’s just as good!
-It’s a fluffy rice dish made with long-grain basmati, meaning that all the grains are separate and don’t stick together.
-When the rice is done, add butter to the pot and stir it all up so that the butter coats each and every grain.
-It is SO good!
-Drizzle some aromatic saffron water onto the rice before serving to make this dish feel extra special.
+When it comes to Persian rice, most people are familiar with crispy tahdig rice.
+Well this isn’t that but it’s just as good – in a different way, of course.
+It’s a fluffy rice dish made with butter smothered long-grain basmati rice.
+Drizzle some aromatic saffron infused water onto the rice before serving to make this dish feel extra special.

-Okay so, I realize that my recipe calls for quite a bit of butter, but honestly, butter and dill MAKE this dish, so try not to skimp on either one.
-If you can’t do butter, then ghee works too.
-I can’t wait to hear what you think of this recipe!
+I realize that my recipe calls for quite a bit of butter, but honestly, butter and dill MAKE this dish, so try not to skimp on either one.
+Also, why would you want to?
+Butter rice basically makes the world go round…

 - 2 tablespoons oil